panchanandevops/Learning-Prometheus/Prometheus-lab/README.md

     - `- name: "team-notifications"`: Name of the receiver.
     - `emailConfigs:` Email-specific configuration.
         -  `- to: "team@example.com"`: Email address to which notifications are sent.
-        -  `sendResolved: true`: Whether to send notifications when alerts are resolved.
+        -  `sendResolved: true`: Indicates whether to send notifications when alerts are resolved.

 ## Acknowledgment
-Special thanks to my teacher [**Sir sanjeev thiyagarajan**](https://github.com/Sanjeev-Thiyagarajan) for their guidance, and to the [KodeKloud](https://youtu.be/6xmWr7p5TE0) YouTube channel for valuable insights into DevOps practices.
+Special thanks to my teacher [**Sir Sanjeev Thiyagarajan**](https://github.com/Sanjeev-Thiyagarajan) for his guidance, and to the [KodeKloud](https://youtu.be/6xmWr7p5TE0) YouTube channel for valuable insights into DevOps practices.

 I extend my sincere gratitude to all the readers who have dedicated their valuable time and exhibited patience in exploring this content.
 Your commitment to learning and understanding is truly appreciated.